mehrunes77/Esther/INSTALLATION.md

 # Installation & Setup Guide

-**Esther** - Real-time Astrology & Astronomy Viewer
+**Esther** - Real-time Astronomy Data Viewer

-This guide covers installing Esther from source or pre-built binaries.
+This is a desktop application that visualizes real-time astronomical data from NASA's JPL Horizons API.
+It is NOT an AI-powered application.

 ## Table of Contents